AndreaNathansen/protein-prompt-tuning/README.md

 The script we used for that is `protcnn.py`, taken and adapted from the [official ProtCNN notebook](https://github.com/google-research/google-research/blob/master/using_dl_to_annotate_protein_universe/Using_Deep_Learning_to_Annotate_the_Protein_Universe.ipynb).
 As ProtCNN uses Tensorflow and we wanted to keep it separate from our other scripts, we created an extra conda environment for it, specified in `environment-protcnn.yml`.

 ## Sequence generation
-For generating sequences, instantiate a base model and then load and add a trained prompt, as for example in `RITA_prompt_sequence_generation.py`.
+For generating sequences, instantiate a prompt tuning model (see `mkultra/tuning.py`) and then load and add a prompt (`see mkultra/checkpoint_loader.py`) that was trained for that type of model, as for example in `RITA_prompt_sequence_generation.py`.

 ## Limitations (for now)